Blrrt/web-app-issues/README.md

-# web-app-issues
+# Blrrt Issue Tracker

-Issue tracker for the Blrrt web app.
+This is the public issue tracker for Blrrt.